-I am a student at Purdue University applying for the Peg Sullivan Achievement Award, and I was asked to provide a letter of recommendation.
-In order to submit a letter of recommendation on my behalf, please create it as a Microsoft Word document (please do NOT send a PDF, the software for the website does not accept PDF documents), and attach it in an email to email@example.com with the subject Peg Sullivan Achievement Award.
+I am a student at Purdue University applying for the Peg Sullivan Scholarship, and I was asked to provide a letter of recommendation.
+In order to submit a letter of recommendation on my behalf, please create it as a Microsoft Word document (please do NOT send a PDF, the software for the website does not accept PDF documents), and attach it in an email to email@example.com with the subject Peg Sullivan Scholarship.
 Thank you.

 Can I apply for all scholarships?

 As long as you qualify for the scholarship, you may apply for it.

 If I am awarded one scholarship, will I automatically be denied the others?